coders-school/templates/module1/07-variable-templates.md

 ```
 <!-- .element: class="fragment fade-in" -->

-We mainly use template variables as a helpers to class template field values.
+We mainly use template variables as helpers to class template field values.
 <!-- .element: class="fragment fade-in" -->

 ___